mrj/jsjbridge/MigrationInstructions.md

   The default log level is "INFO".

-6. The [LiveConnect JSObject API](https://www.oracle.com/webfolder/technetwork/java/plugin2/liveconnect/jsobject-javadoc/index.html) should be able to be used unchanged, except that the `eval` method isn't available on the Firefox version, and a `JSObject.UNDEFINED` object is now returned when JavaScript returns `undefined`.
+6. The [LiveConnect JSObject API](https://www.oracle.com/webfolder/technetwork/java/plugin2/liveconnect/jsobject-javadoc/index.html) should be able to be used unchanged, except that the `eval` method isn't available on the Firefox version (it's considered a security risk), and a `JSObject.UNDEFINED` object is now returned when JavaScript returns `undefined`.
 Also, Java arrays are now passed to JavaScript by value rather than reference.
 This greatly speeds sending a large amount of data from Java to JavaScript, since there was previously a call to Java for each array access.
 But it also means that array changes are not automatically propagated back to Java.

 ## Browser-Side (Firefox &ge; 58, Chrome &ge; 63 required)